liesnikov/literate-agda-markdown/README.md

 A very simple [pandoc filter](https://pandoc.org/filters.html) to tranlate literate Agda markdown files to literate Agda TeX files.

 This enables the pipeline: literate markdown -> literate tex -> pdf with highighting.
+Which might be possible to do somehow with pure Agda but I couldn't find it immediately.

 ## Syntax example